Frequently Asked Questions

 We know this is different than how we’ve programmed things in year’s past, but this model is what helped us pull off 5 COVID-free weeks of summer camp.
 And as an added benefit, we know that your group will grow much closer together this year due to more time spent together.

 As of now, most weekends are limited to 200 attendees, which is about half of a normal year.
 Using our religious exemptions, we know that chapel sessions will still be held indoors, but we’ve made the choice to limit such gatherings to about 100 people at a time.
 This allows us to space all rows out 6-feet apart and limit contact between groups.
 In these indoor gatherings, we would ask that masks be worn while walking to/from seats and while singing.
-Masks could potentially be removed while kids are just sitting and listening to the speaker.
+Masks could potentially be removed while kids are just sitting and listening to the speaker, but we’re leaning towards erring on the side of caution and having them be worn the entire time.

-Like many churches, we are adopting a “two service model” to keep large group sizes down and to enable others to spread out to more of campus at one time.
+Like many churches, when it is needed we will be adopting a “two service model” to keep large group sizes down and to enable others to spread out to more of campus at one time.
 This is what allows us to meet in groups of 100 as opposed to 200.
 So, there will be still be four sessions throughout the weekend, but your group will either come to the “A” sessions or “B” sessions.
 The content of both sessions will be identical.

 ***It is possible that if restrictions remain the same or tighten, we may do away with large group gatherings all together.
-In this case, we would have churches meet together and still do small groups, but not do corporate worship or preaching in the chapel.
-We could possibly still have teachings available via video for streaming in cabins, or just rely on youth pastors and small group leaders to facilitate more of a traditional Bible study.
-Some of these decisions may be made on a case-by-case basis depending on the dynamics of each weekend as well.***
+In this case, we would have churches meet together in smaller groups, but not do corporate worship or preaching in the chapel.
+So it would be up to youth pastors and small group leaders to facilitate more of a traditional small group Bible study.
+Miracle Camp would still resource leaders with packets, guides, and questions.***

 Similarly, the dining hall capacity will be limited as well and we will rotate groups through two separate meal times.
 This will make wait times even shorter and help free up more space around campus for activities since other groups will be eating while you are doing activities.

-***If dine-in and restaurant restrictions prohibit us from serving meals in dining hall, we may shift to a model where all meals are served “take-out” style.
+***If dine-in and restaurant restrictions prohibit us from serving meals in the dining hall, we may shift to a model where all meals are served “take-out” style.
 In this case, your group would be given boxed meals to eat in your respective cabins.
-The food would still be awesome though!***
+We’ve done this for a couple of groups already.
+The food portions are still generous and everything tastes awesome!***

 All-campus free time and all-group games/tournaments in the gym are two aspects of programming that we are planning to forgo this year.
 All of the same activities like tubing, dodgeball, broomball, and volleyball will still be offered, but just for one church group at a time.
 We have a list of over 20 different activities that we can run during Ice Camp, and each group will get to select 8 or so from that list that they would like to be scheduled for.
 When it gets closer, we will email your group a list of available options and you can mark down your preferred activities.
 We’ll then put together a master schedule so that each group gets to rotate through their activities, meals, and chapel sessions in a safe, spread out way.